skiggety/skiggety-utils/README.md

 - TODO^3: set up a git hook system so you can add multiple scripts.
 For example, I'd like to block commits that include "XXX", irrespective of any other commit hooks.
 That hook might be shared by a team or individual to me, and I'd like to be able to support both kinds without conflicts.
 - TODO^2: automatically graph gmail progress outstanding messages, by writing a program that takes a url or gmail search string and monitors it.
 You can check in on the graph periodically to make sure you're on track.
   - TODO: find a tool that can show graphs of provided data on the command line
-- TODO^2: music rotator thingy
+- TODO^4: music rotator thingy (Neighbor Shawn might beta test)
 - TODO^2: collect data on email inbox, etc. and auto-generate graphs for the dashboard
   - TODO: set up router
     - TODO^2: help set up local dns